 TSC uses sensors in the vehicle to recognize an excessively swaying trailer and will take the appropriate actions to attempt to stop the sway.
-The system may reduce engine power and apply the brake of the appropriate wheel(s) to counteract the sway of the trailer.
 TSC will become active automatically once an excessively swaying trailer is recognized.
-No driver action is required.
 Note that TSC cannot stop all trailers from swaying.
-Always use caution when towing a trailer and follow the tongue weight recommendations.
-Refer to "Trailer Towing" in "Starting and Operating" for further information.
-When TSC is functioning, the "ESC Activation/Malfunction Indicator Light" will flash, the engine power may be reduced and you may feel the brakes being applied to individual wheels to attempt to stop the trailer from swaying.
+Always use caution when towing a trailer and follow the trailer tongue weight recommendations.
+Refer to "Trailer Towing" in this section for further information.

+When TSC is functioning, the "ESC Activation/ Malfunction Indicator Light" will flash, the engine power may be reduced and you may feel the brakes being applied to individual wheels to attempt to stop the trailer from swaying.
 TSC is disabled when the ESC system is in the "Partial Off" or "Full Off" modes.